-The Board acknowledges the right of administrative, professional, and support employees as citizens in a democratic society to speak out on issues of public concern.
+The Board acknowledges the right of District employees as citizens in a democratic society to speak out on issues of public concern.
 When those issues are related to the School District and its programs, however, the employee's freedom must be balanced against the interests of the District.